TUSCALOOSA, Ala. -- When fans think back to the 2012 version of the rivalry game known as the Iron Bowl, the image of an anvil should come to mind.

 The Tigers' struggles have led to widespread speculation about coach Gene Chizik's job status, compounded by the numerous reports earlier in the week that the NCAA is once again investigating Auburn.

 Notes: Before the game, Alabama held its annual Senior Day ceremony, this time honoring Quinton Dial, Nico Johnson, Barrett Jones, Robert Lester, Damion Square, Carson Tinker, Chance Warmack, Jesse Williams and Michael Williams, along with a dozen walk-ons including kicker Jeremy Shelley and H-back Kelly Johnson.
 Only Colorado, Indiana and Rice had fewer scholarship seniors this season with eight.
 The senior class, which has already won two national titles, is 47-5, which set a Crimson Tide record. ...
 The 42-0 score was the largest halftime lead Alabama has ever had against rival Auburn.
 It was also the first time in the history of the series that either team has scored more than 40 points in two consecutive games. ...
 McCarron moved into sole possession of second place on Alabama's career touchdown passing list with 44.
 John Parker Wilson holds the school record with 47. ...
-Alabama converted its first 11 third-down opportunities. ...
-Auburn (3-9) posted the worst record ever by a team within two years of winning a national championship during the Associated Press poll era. ...
-The most lopsided win in the rivalry was 55-0 in 1948, when it was renewed after a 41-year break in the series.
+Auburn hasn't scored an offensive touchdown against Alabama in 131:55 of game time, dating back to the opening minutes of the fourth quarter of the 2010 game. ...
+Auburn (3-9) posted the worst record by a team within two years of winning a national championship during the Associated Press poll era.